 Shield Analytics

 Shield was the most-used dedicated LinkedIn analytics tool for several years and set the standard for post-level and profile-level LinkedIn analytics.
 Its post impression breakdowns, audience demographic data (followers by country, industry, seniority), and daily digest emails were genuinely best-in-class.
-It is now shutting down.
+It shut down on May 18, 2026.

 If you are a Shield user migrating off the platform: your post history and engagement data lives in your LinkedIn account, not in Shield.
 Any third-party tool that connects to LinkedIn via the official API can read that history.
-The analytics do not disappear when Shield does.
+The analytics did not disappear when Shield did.
 The Shield Analytics migration guide covers your options in detail.

 Taplio